louisrli/naperg/server/script/README.md

 Please add at least five sources.
 Please do not do this manually (i.e., insert rows in the database using an admin tool); use the seed script.

 ## Step 2.
+Write the script.
+There instructions here will be brief, because there is a substantial amount of pseudocode inside `script/puller.ts`.
+Please read the pseudocode carefully.

-Read the new GraphQL API
+## Step 3.
+Read and implement the new GraphQL API
 Familiarize yourself with the GraphQL API that I have written for you with comments.